atErik/HumanRightsROSL/README.md

 <br />
 <br />

-<h3> To apply/use this "HumanRightsROSL" license:</h3>
+<h3> How To Apply/Use "HumanRightsROSL" License:</h3>

 (1) Read the license/contract conditions/terms, restrictions/permissions, etc here:
 <a href="HumanRightsROSL.txt">HumanRightsROSL</a>.
-And get a copy if you agree.
+(1b) And get/download a copy if you agree.
-Rename "HumanRightsROSL.txt" into "HumanRightsROSL_License.txt" (Do Not Modify This).
+(1c) Rename "HumanRightsROSL.txt" into "HumanRightsROSL_License.txt" (Do Not Modify This).
-Copy "HumanRightsROSL_License.txt", & paste+rename into "HumanRightsROSL_Licence_for_your-software-name.txt"
+(1d) Copy "HumanRightsROSL_License.txt", & paste+rename into "HumanRightsROSL_Licence_for_your-software-name.txt"

-(2) (a) find below lines inside the "HumanRightsROSL_Licence_for_your-software-name.txt" file:<pre><code>Human-Rights Respectful Open Source License: "HumanRightsROSL": ...
+(2-a) find below lines inside the "HumanRightsROSL_Licence_for_your-software-name.txt" file:<pre><code>Human-Rights Respectful Open Source License: "HumanRightsROSL": ...
 Copyright (C) 2020 Erik T. Ashfolk. (atErik-at-Ashfolk-dot-com)</code></pre>

-(2) (b) change/modify by editing those lines inside the license for your software, into something like these:<pre><code>Name of your SHIDSP(software/hardware/info/data/service/project),etc: small Description.
+(2-b) change/modify by editing those lines inside the license for your software, into something like these:<pre><code>Name of your SHIDSP(software/hardware/info/data/service/project),etc: Small Description Here.
-Copyright (C) YEAR-number Your/Author-NAME (author's longterm web/email/physical address)
+Copyright (C) YEAR-number Your/Author NAME (author's longterm web/email/physical address)
-This SHIDSP(software/hardware/info/data/service/project),etc is licensed under HumanRightsROSL.
+This SHIDSP(software/hardware/info/data/service/project),etc
-Without Agreeing With ALL Conditions In "HumanRightsROSL" License/Contract, THIS
+Is Licensed Under HumanRights-Respectful-OpenSource-License,
-SHIDSP(software/hardware/info/data/service/project),etc CANNOT BE USED IN ANYWAY.
+HumanRightsROSL.
+Without Agreeing With ALL Conditions In "HumanRightsROSL" License/Contract, THIS SHIDSP CANNOT BE USED IN ANY FORM/WAY.
 License/Contract is here: https://github.com/atErik/HumanRightsROSL/blob/main/HumanRightsROSL.txt</code></pre>

-(3) And began to notify with those (modified) (2b) lines, by using those (modified) lines in top/initial location of your SHIDSP(software/hardware/info/data/service/project),etc source code files, and in notification/output of SHIDSP(software/hardware/information/data/service/project) or binary output, etc.
+(3-a) And began to notify all with those modified lines from section-2b in above, by using those (modified) lines in top/initial location of your SHIDSP(software/hardware/info/data/service/project),etc source code files, and in notification/output of SHIDSP or binary output, etc.

-(4) Always keep+carry copy of these two license files: "HumanRightsROSL_License.txt", and the "HumanRightsROSL_License_for_your-software-name.txt" with your SSHI(software,service,hardware,Info),etc top/initial folder location.
+(3-b) Always keep+carry copy of these two license files: "HumanRightsROSL_License.txt", and the "HumanRightsROSL_License_for_your-software-name.txt" with your SSHI(software,service,hardware,Info),etc in top/initial folder location.
 <br />
 <br />
 <br />